yellowdog/python-examples/README.md

 `/var/opt/yellowdog/yd-agent-4/data/workers/1/ydid_task_D0D0D0_68f5e5be-dc93-49eb-a824-1fcdb52f9195_1_1`

-(This is an ephemeral directory that is removed after the Task finishes and any outputs have been uploaded.)
+(`ydid_task_D0D0D0_68f5e5be-dc93-49eb-a824-1fcdb52f9195_1_1` is an ephemeral directory that is removed after the Task finishes and any outputs have been uploaded.)

 Files that are downloaded by the Agent prior to Task execution are located as follows: